hatsumi3/scrap_go/README.md

-# scrap_go
+# scrap

-sample web scraping program written in the golang
+- sample web scraping program written in the golang
+- practice for git and github